PGComai/MechaCar_Statistical_Analysis/README.md

 For a 95% confidence interval only lot 3 shows a statistically significant deviation from the population mean.

 ## Study Design: MechaCar vs Competition

+###Task: Design a study to quantify MechaCar performance against competition.

+Car metrics of interest to the buyer:
+- Price
+- Efficiency
+- Reliability
+- Safety

+For each of these metrics, competitor car data would be collected to create a comprehensive vehicle database.
+I don't think random sampling would be needed since there are only so many cars, all of which have publicly available data concerning our metrics, so creating a database that comprises most, if not all, of the competitor population should be possible.

+The data would be grouped by price to enable comparisons of MechaCar metrics to multiple cost-classes of vehicle.
+Efficiency, reliability, and safety would